Dreamerx17/Dreamerx17/README.md

 - 👋 Hi, I’m @Dreamerx17

-- 👀 I’m interested in coding and sports
+👀 I have a keen interest in coding and sports.
-- 🌱 I’m currently learning c++ and python
+🌱 I’m currently expanding my skills in C++ and Python.
-- 💞️ I’m looking to collaborate on ...
+🤝 I’m looking to collaborate on innovative projects and open-source contributions.

 <!---